jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 </details>

 #### Step 5.2.4 - Adding the Plot to the Output
 We can now give it to `jaspResults` (and if we're not ready to compute anything we're done all together).
-When JASP receives a JASP plot object without an actual plot (i.e., ggplot) it will automatically show an empty plot of the correct size in the output.
+When JASP receives a JASP plot object without an actual plot (_i.e._, ggplot) it will automatically show an empty plot of the correct size in the output.

 <details>
 	<summary>Code</summary>